intel/BigDL-Privacy-Preserving-Machine-Learning-Toolkit/SGX/DEVCATALOG.md

 ## How it Works
 ![image](https://user-images.githubusercontent.com/61072813/178393982-929548b9-1c4e-4809-a628-10fafad69628.png)

-As the above picture shows, there are several steps in BigDL PPML, including the deployment(set up K8S, SGX, etc.), the preparation(the image and the data), the APP building(the code), the job submission and reading of results.
+As the above picture shows, there are several steps in BigDL PPML, including the deployment(set up K8S, SGX, etc.), the preparation(the image and the data), the APP building(the code), the job submission, and reading of results.
 In addition, AS(Attestation Servive) is optional and will be introduced below.

 ## Get Started